zhaoxiaodong95/Lucifer/Marketing Brochure/readme.md

-Pamphlet for camera, contains two versions: one with text-shadows, and one without.
+Pamphlet for camera, contains two versions: one with text-shadows and one without.